Physically Valid Biomolecular Interaction Modeling with Gauss-Seidel Projection: Evaluation

 \subsection{Quantitative Results}

-Table~\ref{table:res1} and~\ref{table:res2} (in Appendix~\ref{app:additional_quantitative_results}) summarize the comparison across six protein-complex benchmarks.
+Table~\ref{table:res1} and~\ref{table:res2} summarize the comparison across six protein-complex benchmarks.
 Among all methods, ours uses the fewest denoising steps ($2$ steps).
-It achieves state-of-the-art accuracy in the few-step regime: Compared to Protenix-Mini ($5$ steps), our model improves complex- and interface-level LDDT across all benchmarks.
-Compared to $200$-step baselines, the accuracy of our method is competitive; on CASP15 and PoseBusters, ours outperforms Boltz-1 and Protenix on multiple metrics while approaching Boltz-2, which requires $100$ times more sampling.
-The largest gains appear in Lig-Prot LDDT, where our method leads on CASP15 and TEST and remains close to the best on PoseBusters, consistent with the projection module's focus on atom-level geometry.
+It achieves state-of-the-art accuracy in the few-step regime: Compared to Protenix-Mini ($5$ steps), our model improves complex- and interface-level LDDT across most benchmarks.
+Compared to $200$-step baselines, the accuracy of our method is competitive.
+On Test and PoseBusters, our performance is comparable to Boltz-1 and Protenix across multiple metrics while approaching Boltz-2, which requires $100$ times more sampling.

 For physical validity, our approach is unequivocally best: it achieves $100\%$ validity across all benchmarks.
 Methods that do not enforce validity (Boltz-1, Protenix, Protenix-Mini) show frequent clashes and physical errors, whereas steering-based methods (Boltz-1-Steering, Boltz-2) improve but still admit failures because validity is used as guidance rather than a constraint.
 These non-physical outcomes limit downstream usability, whereas our predictions satisfy validity and preserve high structural accuracy with only two denoising steps.